The Lookahead

 6.1 Storage location

 Your account data, wardrobe content, and usage data are stored using Google Firebase services.
 Data is held in Google Cloud data centres, which may be located outside Australia, including in the United States and other regions where Google operates.
 AI request data is processed by Anthropic in the United States.
+Application error and crash diagnostics are processed by Sentry in the United States (see §7.1).

 When personal information is transferred outside Australia, we take reasonable steps to ensure that the recipient handles it consistently with the Australian Privacy Principles, including by relying on the contractual data-protection commitments offered by these providers.
+For our US-based sub-processors, those commitments include Standard Contractual Clauses incorporated in each provider's Data Processing Addendum.

 6.2 Security